tentwentyfour/remaim/CONTRIBUTING.md

 So what remains to be done?
 ---------------------------

-A shitload of things!
+A sh*tload of things!
 Take a look at the issue section on github to see what is most urgent or popular.